yshrsmz/yshrsmz.github.io/pages/products/omnitweety-android/privacy-policy.md

 ## Types of Data collected

-Among the types of Personal Data that this Application collects, by itself or through third parties, there are: unique device identifiers for advertising (Google Advertiser ID or IDFA, for example).
+Among the types of Personal Data that this Application collects, by itself or through third parties, there are: unique device identifiers for advertising (Google Advertiser ID or IDFA, for example) and geographic position.

 Complete details on each type of Personal Data collected are provided in the dedicated sections of this privacy policy or by specific explanation texts displayed prior to the Data collection.
 Personal Data may be freely provided by the User, or, in case of Usage Data, collected automatically when using this Application.